bugoutput/DMC2V0/README.md

 # DMC2V0
-Unfinished Python Script to Populate COSMOS V0 Files Using IRIS FDSN Web Services
+Unfinished Python script to populate COSMOS V0 files using IRIS FDSN Web Services

 Uses obspy, jinja2 and an existing V0 template in order to automatically create V0 header files for any station/ channel combination available on IRIS DMC.